C. P. Mathen: Imprisonment

-TN&Q Bank was established in 1937 with a new Quilon headquarters building which Mathen built at a cost of Rs.
-140,000 (a very large sum of money at that time).
-To retain the business and deposits of the Travancore State, Mathen and Mammen had not only agreed to the headquarters in Travancore but that two of the bank's directors were the Dewan's appointees and also that the Bank's General Manager, a confidant of the Dewan named K. S. Ramanujam, was appointed at the specific recommendation of Sir CP.
-Despite this initial support from the Travancore Government, within a few months of amalgamation being completed, rumors started making its rounds that the bank was insolvent, and by 1938 there was a run on the bank's assets – this was instigated not only by the Dewan but was publicized by the Travancore State's Department of Publicity.
+TN&Q Bank was established in 1937 with a new Quilon headquarters building which Mathen built at a cost of Rs.1,40,000 (a very large sum of money at that time).
+To retain the business and deposits of the Travancore State, C. P. Mathen and K. C. Mammen Mappillai had not only agreed to the headquarters in Travancore but that two of the bank's directors were the Dewan's appointees and also that the Bank's General Manager, a confidant of the Deiwan named K. S. Ramanujam, was appointed at the specific recommendation of Sir C. P. Ramaswamy Iyer.
+Despite this initial support from the Travancore Government, within a few months of amalgamation being completed, rumors started making its rounds that the bank was insolvent, and by 1938 there was a run on the bank's assets – this was instigated not only by the Diwan but was publicized by the Travancore State's Department of Publicity.
 The bank's financial run concluded with 88% of the public's deposits being returned by the bank, and the bank becoming insolvent.
-At this point the trap was sprung, by Sir CP's administration demanding the extradition of Mathen and Mammen from Madras Presidency to Travancore State to stand trial for defrauding the public.
-Sir CP also convinced the British Government in Madras that the bank and its directors had been financing the Congress party and the Independence movement, so appeals to the Madras High Court and the Privy Council in London to stay the extradition orders were rejected and 3 directors of the bank including Mathen, Mammen and Mammen's elder brother and Mammen's son, were transported in chains from Madras to Quilon to stand trial.
+At this point the trap was sprung, by Sir CP's administration demanding the extradition of Mathen and Mammen Mappillai from Madras Presidency to Travancore State to stand trial for defrauding the public.
+Sir CP also convinced the British Government in Madras that the bank and its directors had been financing the Indian National Congress and the Independence movement, so appeals to the Madras High Court and the Privy Council in London to stay the extradition orders were rejected and 3 directors of the bank including Mathen, Mammen Mappillai and Mammen Mappillai's elder brother and Mammen Mappillai's son, were transported in chains from Madras to Quilon (now called Kollam]) to stand trial.